 Pack light and use a backpack

-Traveling in South East Asia can be truly uncomfortable: shuttle buses often don’t have a trunk and place the bags in between seats; lots of budget accommodation don’t have elevators and it may well be necessary to carry the bags all the way to the top floor; and when doing boat trips as those of Ha Long Bay it is often necessary to carry bags on and off the boat.
+Traveling in South East Asia can be truly uncomfortable and having the right travel gear is a requirement: shuttle buses often don’t have a trunk and place the bags in between seats; lots of budget accommodation don’t have elevators and it may well be necessary to carry the bags all the way to the top floor; and when doing boat trips as those of Ha Long Bay it is often necessary to carry bags on and off the boat.

 All of this is much easier when carrying travel backpacks rather than suitcases, and even better if backpacks are packed light.
+Picking the right backpacking gear is a key factor when traveling in Asia.
 I have two backpacks and they are both comfortable and have proved excellent for active travelers like myself.
 One is this one and the other is this one.
 Besides, it is so cheap to shop in South East Asia that if a pair of pants break, it is easy to replace them!
 One thing I always carry though is a pair of good hiking boots, as I always end up hiking.
 And since they are too heavy on the backpack, I normally wear them on flights.